 Treatment of varicoceles

-If your doctor has confirmed the presence of varicoceles, they may recommend one of the following methods of treatment: surgery (called varicocelectomy) or a minimally-invasive procedure known as embolization (occluding the affected veins).
+If your doctor has confirmed the presence of penile varicose veins, they may recommend one of the following methods of treatment: surgery (called varicocelectomy) or a minimally-invasive procedure known as embolization (occluding the affected veins).

 The surgical approach involves clamping off abnormal veins and allowing the blood to flow normally through other vessels.
 This procedure requires a visit to the hospital and general anaesthesia, although in most cases you’ll be able to go home the same day.